The Muddy Insider Guide to St Ives

 St Michael’s Way runs from Lelant (just outside St Ives) all the way to Marazion on the south coast.
 A historic route taken by traders and pilgrims, the walk takes in five churches, four holy wells, two hill forts and two standing stones.
 Plus you get the most incredible views, both back towards Penwith and down to St Michael’s Mount and Mounts Bay.
 I’m dying to do this walk and will be sure to update you with a full blog post when I get around to it.

 We’re not overrun with hip boutiques in Cornwall but some of the best can be found in St Ives.
 Common Wanderer on Fore Street is an outdoorsy paradise, stocking everything you need to adventure in style.
 Do we need all these colourful, Scandi-inspired trappings to get back to nature?
-Perhaps not – but I want it all (even if it is mostly menswear)!
+Perhaps not – but I want it all (even the menswear)!

 Then there’s indie fashion and lifestyle boutique Academy & Co (and sister stores Number 8 and Port of Call) where you’ll find a carefully curated selection of relaxed staples and lesser-known labels waiting to be discovered.